s0l0ist/ferroid/crates/ferroid/README.md

 When generating time-sortable IDs that use random bits, it's important to estimate the probability of collisions (i.e., two IDs being the same within the same millisecond), given your ID layout and system throughput.

+The calculations below assume millisecond timestamps.
+If you use a coarser custom clock, substitute your time-source tick size accordingly.

 #### Non-monotonic (always-random) collision probability